listlessbird/poland-ai-ts-workshop/exercises/09-memory/09.1-basic-memory-with-mem0/problem/readme.md

 ## Steps To Complete

-- Implement the memory search functionality in the `execute` function using `memory.search()`, passing in the formatted message history and user ID
+- [ ] Implement the memory search functionality in the `execute` function using `memory.search()`, passing in the formatted message history and `userId`

-- Add the retrieved memories to the system prompt using the `formatMemory` function to format each memory item
+- [ ] Add the retrieved memories to the system prompt using the `formatMemory` function to format each memory item

-- Implement the memory storage in the `onFinish` function, combining the original messages with the response messages
+- [ ] Implement the memory storage in the `onFinish` function, combining the original messages with the response messages

-- Run the local dev server and test if your implementation works by:
+- [ ] Run the local dev server and test if your implementation works by:
   - Entering a message about a preference (e.g., "Remember that I prefer aisle seats on planes")
   - Refreshing the page or starting a new chat
   - Asking something like "What are my seating preferences on planes?"
   - Checking if the LLM correctly recalls your preference

-- Look at the console logs to verify that the memory search and add operations are working properly
+- [ ] Look at the console logs to verify that the memory search and add operations are working properly